Frequently Asked Questions

-General information regarding tuition adjustments for dropped courses can be found in the College Catalog under Refund Policy.
+General information regarding tuition adjustments for dropped courses can be found in the Tuition and Fees section of the College Catalog.
 If you are entitled to receive a refund it will be processed within two to three weeks after you drop from a course.
 Refund will be processed through BankMobile and disbursed to you based on the refund preference you selected.
 Contact the Cashier's Office for more specific information regarding your refund.

 When does my financial aid disburse to my account?
 When will I get a refund of my financial aid?

 General information regarding financial aid disbursements and refunds can be found here.
 For more specific questions regarding financial aid refunds, contact the Cashier's Office.